They start with the kids and it’s wonderful.

 Later in the evening, this joyous celebration of local culture progresses to feature heavier adult women and men at its pinnacle, until the castell reaches a mind-boggling 6, 7 or even 8 ‘storeys’ high.
 Great stuff!

 Time to move on to one of the town’s lovely, smiley street-side eateries, where we tuck into some chorizo, bocadillos and more.
 Standing in this tight little space, beer in hand, we simply enjoy our time people-watching.
 Bliss!

 A pleasant 20-minute stroll through the town brings us to our charming little hotel, nestled down a semi-rural laneway among lovely native trees.
 Tomorrow, we will begin our walking, among the wooded dead volcanoes of La Garrotxa Natural Park.

 Provisional 2022 tour dates are September 3 to 10 inclusive, flying from Dublin to Girona (subject to airline schedules).

 If you would like to learn about our small-group guided walking tour in Spain, where we spend one week hiking from the Catalunyan interior to its coast, please drop me an email to firstname.lastname@example.org and I will send you the brochure with all the details.

 For the event itself, please visit the tour event page.

-This tour quickly sold out in 2020, but I unfortunately had to cancel it.
-The Covid situation has seriously impacted upon all our lives, but I’m now looking forward to hopefully leading a group on this beautiful week of walking in 2021.
+This tour quickly sold out in 2020, but I unfortunately had to cancel it, as well as for 2021.
+The Covid situation has seriously impacted upon all our lives, but I’m now looking forward to hopefully leading a group on this beautiful week of walking in 2022.
 Why not join us!